How to Calculate the Cost of Goods Sold

 Ending inventory

-Alas, if this is the first time you're running a COGS formula, you'll have to calculate both your beginning and ending inventory.
-But from this point forward, you'll need to calculate only your ending inventory.
+Additionally, if this is your first time running a COGS formula, you'll have to calculate both your beginning and ending inventory.
+This is important to note because from this point forward, you'll only need to calculate your ending inventory.
 Why?
 Because one period's ending inventory will always equal your beginning inventory for the next period.

 Expert Advice, Straight to Your Inbox